 - Information about other types of support available will be provided.

 - You'll be given information about how to refer yourself back to the service, if you need to.

 Intermediate care services are usually provided by a mix of health and social care professionals with a range of different skills.
 The team might include nurses, social workers, doctors, and a range of therapists:

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline on intermediate care, including reablement.
+This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
+It is based on NICE’s guideline on intermediate care, including reablement.